 It sounds a bit silly, that the Apple Watch can now tell you the time all the time, but it's updates like this that have cemented the Apple Watch Series 5's leading position in our ranking of the best smartwatches right now.
-Elsewhere, you standout features include the heart health diagnostic tools that made the Series 4 so essential, a built-in compass and the watchOS 6 features that improve just about every part of the Apple Watch experience, the Series 5’s always-on display cements the Apple Watch’s place as the best smartwatch you can buy.
+Elsewhere, you standout features include the heart health diagnostic tools that made the Series 4 so essential — including the ECG app — a built-in compass and the watchOS 6 features that improve just about every part of the Apple Watch experience, the Apple Watch 5's always-on display cements the Apple Watch’s place as the best smartwatch you can buy.

 Apple Watch Series 5: Price and availability